 - the U.S. citizen sponsoring the K-1 visa applicant and his/her child(ren) can financially support them

 The process for applying for a K-2 visa is virtually identical to that of applying for a K-1 visa in Nevada.
-First the sponsoring fiancé(e) submits a I-129f form to the United States Citizenship and Immigration and Services (USCIS).
+First, the sponsoring fiancé(e) submits an I-129f form to the United States Citizenship and Immigration and Services (USCIS).
 And if that goes through, the National Visa Center informs the foreign fiancé(e) that they may formally apply for K-1 and K-2 visas.
-Whether the child has to attend the visa interview depends on rules of U.S. consulate conducting the interview.
+Whether the child has to attend the visa interview depends on the rules of U.S. consulate conducting the interview.

 Note that foreign children of same-sex couples are treated the same as children as opposite-sex couples.
 See our article on same-sex spousal and fiancé(e) immigration visa laws.

 The USCIS takes about a six-month time frame to process K-2 visas.
 Once the child enters the U.S. with his/her parent, he/she has up to 90 days to adjust status to become a legal permanent resident (assuming the child's parent ended up marrying his/her fiancé(e)).

 Note that children with K-2 visas do not have to arrive in the U.S. at the same time as his/her parent with a K-1 visa.
 K-2 visa holders usually have a year to travel to the U.S. before the visa expires.

 Also note that if the child of the foreign fiancé(e) is older than 21, he/she is ineligible for a K-2 visa.
 Instead, he/she may have to wait until his/her parent secures a green card.
 At that point, the parent can file an I-130 form for the adult child to become a legal permanent resident of the United States.
 However, this process (called "petition for alien relative") may take longer than the K-2 visa process.